DataDog/integrations-core/mongo/README.md

 {{< /site-region >}}
 partial -->

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see the [Kubernetes log collection documentation][15].
+To enable it, see [Kubernetes Log Collection][15].

 Then, set [Log Integrations][11] as pod annotations.
 This can also be configured with [a file, a configmap, or a key-value store][16].